Your consultation and detox sessions will be in-clinic; length and frequency depend on the individual

 Dr David Sinclair proposed an alcohol dependence treatment with Naltrexone.
 This short-acting opioid inhibitor is administered when one is continuing with your normal drinking habit and, over time, it allows you to take control of your alcohol consumption.

 This alcohol addiction treatment works by blocking the receptors that trigger the positive effects that ethanol-dependent endorphins release in the brain.
 This medication is capable over time of changing addictive behaviours into non-addictive behaviours and can be an effective alcohol addiction treatment.

-Results from the Sinclair Method have been highly successful and it works for about 80% of people who follow the method properly.
-The Method is not a magic pill though; it still relies on the patient’s personal commitment to the programme which is why Dr Berkowitz has modified his treatment protocols for his patients to improve its chance of success.
+Results from the Sinclair Method have been highly successful, and it works for about 80% of people who follow the method properly.
+The Method is not a magic pill though; it still relies on the patient’s personal commitment to the programme which is why Dr Berkowitz has modified his private treatment protocols for his patients to improve its chance of success.

 Based on a friendship and close working relationship with Dr David Sinclair of over three decades and from the personal experience of treating many patients during this time, Dr Berkowitz strongly believes that this modified Sinclair Method represents the best chance of success.

 Dr Berkowitz is an alcohol addiction specialist , especially when it comes to employing the Sinclair Method in the UK for the best rate of recovery and successful implementation of therapy.

 If you are interested in discussing the specific requirements for your alcohol addiction treatment in a private, confidential, professional environment, please book a consultation with a member of our team.

 At Wimpole Aesthetics, our aim is to put you in control of your drinking.
 Most patients we see in-clinic do not wish to abstain completely, but instead would like to gain the tools to manage their condition and eliminate the consequences of their drinking which has prompted them to seek treatment.